ralabate/salamander-sorcerer/README.md

 - [ ] Rigged model is inside CHARACTERNAME_model_vXX.mb
 - [ ] Indiviudal animations get their own file CHARACTERNAME_animation_ANIMATIONNAME_vXX.mb
 - [ ] Maya referencing is used to pull in the rigged model to the individual animation files (use option "merge into namespace")
+- [ ] Individual animations are exported from May using
-- [ ] Individual animations are imported into Godot as CHARACTERNAME_animation_ANIMAITONNAME_vXX.res
+- [ ] Individual animations are imported into Godot as CHARACTERNAME_animation_ANIMAITONNAME.res (drop the version name so we can overwrite)
 - [ ] Model and animation .mb files are kept in /dcc/maya subdiretory of Godot project
 - [ ] Model .fbx files are kept in /models subdirectory of Godot project
 - [ ] Animation .fbx files are kept in /animations subdirectory of Godot project